CKay: 2018–2021: "Love Nwantiti", Warner Music Africa and "Emiliana"

-On 2 March 2018 he released "Container", an Afrobeat record influenced by the South African gwara gwara dance style.
+On 2 March 2018, he released "Container", an Afrobeat record influenced by the South African gwara gwara dance style.
 The song became a breakthrough record in Nigeria and earned him substantial airplay.
 It was released through Chocolate City, and was produced by Tempoe.
 On 6 July 2018, he released the music video, directed and shot by the Myth.
 On 30 August 2019, he released his second extended play CKay the First through Chocolate City.
-The project spawned the hit track "Love Nwantiti", which became a major record in Nigeria.
+The "EP" spawned the hit track "Love Nwantiti", which became a major record in Nigeria.
 On 14 February 2020, CKay released a remix titled "Love Nwantiti (Ah Ah Ah)" featuring Joeboy and Kuami Eugene.
 In 2021, it went viral on TikTok and became an international hit, charting across Europe, Africa, Australia and New Zealand, also reaching number 23 in the UK and earned him his first entry on the US Billboard Hot 100.
 A North African remix featuring ElGrande Toto became popular in the Maghreb countries and in Germany.
 A French remix featured Franglish, a German remix featuring Frizzo, Joeboy, and Kuami Eugene, the Spanish version with De La Ghetto, the East African remix featuring Rayvanny, and a South African remix featuring Tshego and Gemini Major.